Chemistry 120 Grades

 • Each time you complete Mercury, Sulfur, and Salt for a chapter of Caveman Chemistry you will be awarded an extra point.
 This policy encourages you to balance book-learning and real-world experience.

 • Copper: For every homework problem set you work you will be awarded 1 point, up to a maximum of 10 points.
 Homework sets consist of self-graded problems from Principles of Modern Chemistry, for which the answers are in the back of the book.
-In addition, there are three graded homework sets from Chapters 12, 13, and 15.
+In addition, there are four graded homework sets from Chapters 12, 13, 15, and 19.
 I will record no more than one problem set per person per day.

 The following table shows the number of points needed to earn each grade: